uw-asa/wiw-events-shifts-display/README.md

 - `DISPLAY_RIGHT_COLUMN_TITLE=EMS Event List`

   When showing two separate columns of data (render modes for left and right are different) use these options to set the column header text.

+- `DISPLAY_CORNER_TITLE=WIW and EMS Display`

+  Sets the display title in the corner of the screen.
+Defaults to 'Events Display'.

+- `WIW_API_LOCATION=123456`

+  API Location ID to search When I Work for shift data.
+Can be set to a comma-delimited list, such as `123456,234567,345678` to get shifts for multiple locations at once.

+- `WIW_LOOKAHEAD_DAYS=5`

+  How many days worth of data to query from the API each time.
+Defaults to 7.

+- `EMS_LOOKAHEAD_DAYS=5`

+  How many days worth of data to query from the API each time.
+Defaults to 7.

+- `EMS_BUILDINGS=1,2,3,4`

+  Building IDs in EMS to gather booking / event data for.

+- `EMS_STATUSES=2,3,4,5`

+  Status IDs in EMS to gather booking / event data for.

+- `EMS_EVENT_TYPES=1,2,3,4,5,6,7,8,9`

+  Event Type IDs in EMS to gather booking / event data for.

+- `LABOR_MODE_CUSTOM_NAMING=123456:Event,234567:Office`

+  Naming to differentiate When I Work locations from each other when using the 'LABOR' layout, which has shifts in a condensed form.

 ## Updates